redteadeveloper/SandBox/README.md

 ## About

-SandBox is a simple programming language made of JS & ANTLR4.
+SandBox is a simple programming language made with JS & ANTLR4.

 Our philosophy is: <b>Programming languages must be easy to `read` \& `write`.</b>